 A topic few high school or college students learn much about in the classroom is personal financial management.
 Some families focus on financial management tools as part of their children's responsibilities and family participation, but many only have cursory conversations about the importance of budgeting, planning, saving and investing.
 Many young adults, faced with limited budgets and financial education find that managing their money can be difficult.
 Apps and online tools can be the first place young adults go to get started with understanding the various topics to grasp to be fiscally smart and successful.

-Smart talk about financial topics of all kinds, Money Under 30 is a website, especially for young adults.
-With a focus on topics that are relevant to you, Money Under 30 clears away the noise of more advanced topics that you may not be interested in yet and offers simple, informative and relatable content.
+With an abundance of useful financial topics of all kinds, Money Under 30 can be a very helpful online resource, especially for young adults.
+With a focus on topics that are relevant to you, Money Under 30 clears away the noise of more advanced topics that you may not be interested in yet, and offers simple, informative and relatable content.